Characters of the Star Fox series: Leon Powalski

-Leon's personality has changed noticeably since Star Fox 64.
+Leon's English personality has changed noticeably since Star Fox 64.
 He has gone from a classy, competent pilot to a crazed, ruthless assassin who usually gives a deranged laugh after defeating a foe.
-His voice has also changed to suit this; originally, his tone was calm and sinister, but it has become high-pitched and maniacal.
+His English voice has also changed to suit this; originally, his tone was calm and sinister, but it has become high-pitched and maniacal.

 Despite his ruthless swagger and love of the hunt, Leon loves to adorn his maniacal disposition to maintain his spot as the assassin on the Star Wolf team.
 He is somewhat of a narcissist, and enjoys his feared reputation.

 His personality in Star Fox Command seems to contradict his cold-blooded image.
 It is implied that, beneath his facade, he has a soft spot for peace.
 This is hinted at in his profile in the Pilot Gallery and his rejoicing after defeating the Anglar Emperor because he claims that he will look forward to parades with flowers and other such niceties.
 Leon has a customized ship called the Rainbow Delta, which may allude to his supposed soft spot or reference the fact that chameleons can change color.

 Leon has been voiced by Shinobu Satouchi in most of the Japanese versions and by Takashi Ohara in Star Fox 64 3D and Star Fox Zero.
 In Star Fox: Assault, he and Panther Caroso were voiced in English by David Scully.

 In Star Fox: Assault, Leon and Panther Caroso were voiced in English by David Scully.
 The former has been voiced by Shinobu Satouchi in most of the Japanese versions and by Takashi Ohara in Star Fox 64 3D and Star Fox Zero.